deeplook/vbbvg/README.rst

 ............

-The main function to use programmatically is ``vbbvg.get_next_departures()``, which returns a Pandas DataFrame object, which you can convert to almost anything you like this:
+The main function to use programmatically is ``vbbvg.get_next_departures()``, which returns a Pandas_ ``DataFrame`` object, which you can convert to almost anything you like.
+See the following examples:

 .. code-block:: python